AT&T Inc. - Consensus Indicates Potential 9.5% Upside

-AT&T Inc. found using ticker (T) have now 26 analysts in total covering the stock.
+AT&T Inc. with ticker code (T) now have 26 analysts in total covering the stock.
 The consensus rating is ‘Hold’.
-The target price ranges between 43 and 17 calculating the mean target price we have 31.6.
+The range between the high target price and low target price is between 43 and 17 calculating the average target price we see 31.6.
 Given that the stocks previous close was at 28.85 this indicates there is a potential upside of 9.5%.
-There is a 50 day moving average of 27.81 and the 200 day moving average is 29.42.
-The company has a market capitalisation of $204,730m.
+The 50 day moving average now sits at 27.81 and the 200 moving average now moves to 29.42.
+The market cap for the company is $204,730m.
 You can visit the company’s website by visiting: http://www.att.com

 AT&T Inc. provides telecommunication, media, and technology services worldwide.
 The company operates through four segments: Communications, WarnerMedia, Latin America, and Xandr.
 The Communications segment provides wireless and wireline telecom, video, and broadband and Internet services; video entertainment services using satellite, IP-based, and streaming options; and audio programming services under the AT&T, Cricket, AT&T PREPAID, and DIRECTV brands to residential and business customers.
 This segment also sells handsets, wirelessly enabled computers, and wireless data cards manufactured by various suppliers for use with company’s voice and data services, as well as various accessories, such as carrying cases and hands-free devices through the company-owned stores, agents, and third-party retail stores.
 The WarnerMedia segment primarily produces, distributes, and licenses television programming and feature films; distributes home entertainment products in physical and digital formats; and produces and distributes mobile and console games, and consumer products, as well as offers brand licensing services.
 It also operates cable networks, multichannel premium pay television, and over-the-top services; and digital media properties.
 The Latin America segment offers video entertainment and audio programming services under the DIRECTV and SKY brands primarily to residential customers; pay-TV services, including HD sports video content; and postpaid and prepaid wireless services under the AT&T and Unefon brands, as well as sells various handsets through company-owned stores, agents, and third-party retail stores.
 The Xandr segment provides digital and video advertising services.
 The company was formerly known as SBC Communications Inc. and changed its name to AT&T Inc. in November 2005.
 AT&T Inc. was incorporated in 1983 and is based in Dallas, Texas.